redbooth/react-native-auto-updater/README.md

 If you want, you can ask the user to apply the update, right after an update is downloaded.
 To do that, implement the delegate methods.
 Check the Example app to see a working sample.

-`ReactNativeAutoUpdater` is highly configurable.
+`react-native-auto-updater` is highly configurable.
 Here are the options you can configure

 ``` objective-c
 ReactNativeAutoUpdater *updater = [ReactNativeAutoUpdater sharedInstance];